 While the amigurumis produced are undeniably adorable, they also are quite intricate and complex.
 We could definitely see a novice crocheter becoming quite frustrated with this kit, especially with the included novelty hook.
 While the plastic hook fashioned to look like Harry's wand is a fun idea, we found it to be much less comfortable and much harder to crochet with due to its compliant nature.
 As the wand also doesn't seem to have convinced the yarn to crochet itself — albeit with our admittedly limited knowledge of incantations — we would suggest using more traditional hooks for this somewhat complicated project.
 That said, it's a great kit for an intermediate/advanced crocheter who wants to add some magic to their lives or give a fun gift to a crochet-adept friend, but, as a standalone kit, it's definitely far from our favorite.

 The 4M Easy-To-Do Crochet Kit is an all-in-one kit for your kids to try out crocheting.
 This kit includes a pair of stubby plastic hooks, a yarn needle, several small skeins of yarn, and complete instructions for starting and a few projects.
 We like that the patterns are aimed at total beginners — along with flipped diagrams for left-handers — and that they give you some creative freedom when it comes to putting your own twist on the projects.

-However, we do think that this kit is far from perfect.
+However, this kit is far from perfect.
 The plastic hooks are very stubby and can be quite uncomfortable to crochet with.
 The tip of the hooks also had a slight bit of flashing that can catch on the yarn.
 This, combined with the included yarn's propensity to split, made for a frustrating experience.
 This is an inexpensive kit that gives some exposure to crocheting and can get you through a project or two, but we think it's going to be outgrown very quickly.